shiny-lua/resident-frontend/README.md

 - **Assets**: Replace images and logos in the `public/` directory.
 - **API Integration**: Update API endpoints in the context files as needed.

+## License

+This project is for educational and demonstration purposes.
+For commercial use, please contact the author.